Guest post from Jill of The Prairie Homestead

 - 1/2 t. black pepper

-Add the beans.
+4. Add the cooked beans.
 If your beans are without liquid, you may need to add extra water or milk at this point.
 (I prefer to leave a little of the bean broth in with the beans when I freeze them.)

-Stir in the cumin, paprika, salt, chili powder, and black pepper.
-Bring to a slow simmer and allow it all to cook on low heat for 10-20 minutes, stirring occasionally.
+6. Bring to a slow simmer and allow it all to cook on low heat for 10-20 minutes, stirring occasionally.

 If the mixture is dry, you may need to thin it with a splash of milk or water at this point.
 However, if you started out with extra liquid in your cooked beans, you may not need to add anything.